Shirakami Mountains: Recommended Walks

 →50-minute drive from the center

-This is the place that offers the magnificent view of Shirakami-Sanchi autumnal leaves!
-Enjoy the profusions of contrasts in the giant wall of color between the reds of the broad-leaved trees, the yellows of the beeches, and the deep greens of the conifers.
-The best time to view the autumnal leaves is mid- to late October.
+Enjoy the contrasts in the face of the mountains of color between the reds of the broad-leaved trees, the yellows of the beeches, and the deep greens of the conifers.
+The best time to view them is mid- to late October.

 4. Sanjugama (Mase Gorge)